meistrari/cursive/README.md

 console.log(functionResult) // { name: 'John', age: 23 }
 ```

+If you're on a `0.x.x` version, you can check here for the [old documentation](https://github.com/meistrari/cursive/tree/v0.12.2).

 ### Hooks
 You can hook into any part of the completion life cycle.